 Members considered the Management Report for June 2022.

 Cllr Weale reported that in response to a query from Cllr Ferguson re spend to date, the spend for Q1 was ~11% of overall FY22 budget so well within forecast.
-Cllr Weale noted that the Jubilee budget had been well-underspent – and need to look at opportunities for future projects – noting that there will be challenges with increases in energy prices etc.
+Cllr Weale noted that the Jubilee budget had been underspent.
+It will be important to explore opportunities for future projects – noting that there will be challenges with increases in energy prices etc.

 Cllr Ferguson queried the outstanding income from the Boat Park for FY22 and wondered if all bays had been occupied and paid for.
 Cllr Kidd confirmed that all bays were occupied and that invoices had been sent out by the Clerk.
 There was one user who had a long- standing agreement to pay by monthly instalments and at least one other that had only just received his invoice as had recently moved house.